sethryder/modpackindex-api-docs-old/mods/mod.md

 ### Required Parameters

-> ID = ID of the Mod you are requesting.
+> ID = ID of the mod you are requesting.

 ### Sample Result